haijima/stool/README.md

 ### Commands

+- `param`: Show the parameter statistics for each endpoint
 - `scenario`: Show the access patterns of users
 - `transition`: Show the transition between endpoints
 - `trend`: Show the count of accesses for each endpoint over time